sophialyj/system-design-primer/README.md

 It's important to **benchmark** and **profile** to simulate and uncover bottlenecks.

 * **Benchmark** - Simulate high-load situations with tools such as [ab](http://httpd.apache.org/docs/2.2/programs/ab.html).
+What queries are the worst?
+Where are the bottlenecks?
+Under what circumstances am I generating bad queries?

-* **Profile** - Enable tools such as the [slow query log](http://dev.mysql.com/doc/refman/5.7/en/slow-query-log.html) to help track performance issues.
+* **Profile** - Enable tools such  the [slow query log](http://dev.mysql.com/doc/refman/5.7/en/slow-query-log.html) to help track performance issues.Profiling enables you to find the bottlenecks in your configuration, whether they be in memory, CPU, network, disk I/O, or, what is more likely, some combination of all of them.

 Benchmarking and profiling might point you to the following optimizations.

 ##### Tighten up the schema
+Proper normalization results in a minimization of redundant data.
+The best approach, IMO, is to normalize first and denormalize where performance demands it.
 * MySQL dumps to disk in contiguous blocks for fast access.
 * Use `CHAR` instead of `VARCHAR` for fixed-length fields.
     * `CHAR` effectively allows for fast, random access, whereas with `VARCHAR`, you must find the end of a string before moving onto the next one.